This year, more than 310,000 adults all over Europe will be diagnosed with lung cancer.

 - Lung cancer is the fourth most common cancer in Ireland after prostate, breast and colorectal.

 - The majority of people who get lung cancer are over the age of 50.
-Approximately eight of every ten lung cancer cases are due to smoking.

 About lung cancer